What is melanoma?

 You may not have any symptoms in the early stages of melanoma.
 Or a melanoma may be sore, or it may itch or bleed.

-Most melanomas start as a new skin growth on unmarked skin.
-The growth may change color, shape, or size.
-These types of changes are an early sign that the growth is melanoma.
 But melanoma can also develop in an existing mole or other mark on the skin.
-Or it may look like a bruise that isn't healing or show up as a brown or black streak under a fingernail or toenail.
+Or it may look like a bruise that isn't healing.
+Or it might show up as a brown or black streak under a fingernail or toenail.

 The most important warning sign for melanoma is any change in size, shape, or color of a mole or other skin growth, such as a birthmark.
 Watch for changes that occur over a period of weeks to a month.
 The ABCDE system tells you what changes to look for.

-Melanoma in an existing mole
+Signs of melanoma in an existing mole

 Signs of melanoma in an existing mole include changes in:

-Melanoma develops when normal pigment-producing skin cells called melanocytes become abnormal, grow uncontrollably, and invade surrounding tissues.
-Usually only one melanoma develops at a time.
-Melanomas can begin in an existing mole or other skin growth, but most start in unmarked skin.
+develops when normal cells that produce pigment become abnormal and grow out of control.
+Then these cells invade surrounding tissues.
+Melanomas can begin in an existing mole or other skin growth.
+But most start in unmarked skin.

 When melanoma is found early, it can often be cured by surgery to remove it.
 But after melanoma spreads, it is harder to cure.